DealsBeam/Universal-Intel-Chipset-Updater/CONTRIBUTING.md

-# Contributing to Universal Intel Chipset Updater
+# Contributing to Universal Intel Chipset Device Updater

 First off, thank you for considering contributing to Universal Intel Chipset Updater!
 It's people like you that make this tool better for everyone.